King & Prince: 2018–present: Debut and success

 In November 2018, Genki Iwahashi went on hiatus indefinitely to concentrate on treatment for his panic disorder.
 The group's management announced in February 2019 that he would rejoin the group and participate on their third single, "Kimi wo Matteru", but in March it was noted that he was to continue receiving treatment.

-On March 31, 2021, Genki Iwahashi officially left King & Prince and retired from the entertainment industry.
+On 31 March 2021, Genki Iwahashi officially left King & Prince and retired from the entertainment industry.

 On 23 May 2021, the third anniversary of their CD debut, King & Prince official Twitter and Instagram accounts, YouTube channel were opened at 5:23 am.
-Starting with their first single "Cinderella Girl" and music videos for the singles released in the past were shown on a daily basis until the same day on Youtube.
-The first terrestrial tv program " King & Prince Ru. " has started since 30 May 2021.
-When the first instagram live was held, they announced the release of their third album and a tour with over 400,000 people watching.
+Starting with their first single "Cinderella Girl" and music videos for the singles released in the past were shown on a daily basis until the same day on YouTube.
+The first terrestrial TV program " King & Prince Ru. " has started since 30 May 2021.
+When the first Instagram live was held, they announced the release of their third album and a tour with over 400,000 people watching.

 From 21 to 22 August, they served as the main personality on "24 Hour TV Love Will Save the Earth" which was broadcast live on Nippon Television Network Corporation.

 In December, It ranked third (873,000) in the ranking of 2021 YouTube new channel subscribers in Japan.

 On 1 January 2022, their crown program " King & Prince Ru. " was aired as a New Year's Day special on a nationwide network, and regular broadcasts began on 16 January.

 From 2 April, they embarked on their first 4-dome tour " King & Prince First DOME TOUR 2022 - Mr. ".

-On November 4, 2022 it was reported that Yuta Kishi, Yuta Jinguji and Sho Hirano would be leaving the group in May 22 2023, and the agency, that day for Hirano and Jinguji, and in Autumn for Kishi.
+On 4 November 2022, it was reported that Yuta Kishi, Yuta Jinguji and Sho Hirano would be leaving the group on 22 May 2023, and the agency, that day for Hirano and Jinguji, and in Autumn for Kishi.
 The two remaining members will continue with the group's name.

+Starting 1 July 2023, King and Prince's new program, Kintore (temporary name), takes over the timeslot of their previous program, King & Prince Ru.
+The show is to present economic themes in a variety format.

+2024: 6th anniversary and digital song release

+On 4 May 2024, it was revealed that on their 6th anniversary, on the 23, 63 of their songs, included on their single, Halfmoon / Moooove!!, and their compilation album, Mr.5, would be released in digital form to download and stream.
+The songs "Halfmoon" and "Moooove!!" were pre-released on the 20th.